pineapple-bois/conic/README.md

 ### Further Development

-- Basic Hyperbola methods now implemented ✅

-Next

 - Adapting `poly_dictionary` to accept radical coefficients
-- Adding additional parameters to the transformation methods to perform arbitrary translation and rotation in $\mathbb{E}^2$
+- Additional parameters to the transformation methods to perform arbitrary translation and rotation in $\mathbb{E}^2$
-- Allowing scaling and dilation
+- Allow scaling and dilation
-- Extensive testing is required.
+- Testing is required.
 I plan to use `unittest`
 - Writing extensive instruction and documentation
 - Eliminating all floating-point error accumulation.
 Currently, the rotation is performed using the floating point rotation angle in radians albeit to a relatively high precision.
 - Two conic objects will be allowed to 'interact' (eventually)